arunkumar09052024/arunkumar09052024/README.md

 - 🌱 I’m currently working on Generative Ai
 - 💞️ I’m looking to collaborate on Data Science and Software Development
 - 📫 Reach me at arun.kumar@ideapoke.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: Even Machine Learns thesedays
+- ⚡ Fun fact: Even Machine Learn these days why you aren't

 <!---
 arunkumar09052024/arunkumar09052024 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.